PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Building a Flatpak

 You don't need to clone the entire Prism Launcher repo for the latest stable version; the Flatpak file handles that.
 However, cloning the source repository is necessary to build from the latest commit (contains upstream manifest).
-Both `flatpak` and `flatpak-builder` packages must be installed on your system to proceed.
+Both `flatpak` and `flatpak-builder` packages must be installed on your system to proceed, including all build dependencies previously mentioned (at the top of page).

 #### Latest Stable Release